SILVERSHACK

 The prices below are estimated, ball-park prices that are determined depending on each unique job's size and workflow needs.
 So, prices may vary.

 These prices include the image separation, image generation, image preparation, and the hours used to register the negatives to the paper.
 These prices do not include the work involved with the making of the actual print.
-These are the prices for the paper prep and negative prep pricing.

 Film & Paper Size